- Bulgarian (bg)

 - More jobs at higher income levels are created by recycling than compared to landfilling or incinerating waste.
 Overall employment related to the recycling of materials in European countries increased by 45 % between 2000 and 2007. more

 - Public water demand in eastern Europe has declined by 40 % since the early 1990s as a result of higher water prices and the economic downturn.
-A similar but less marked reduction in demand is apparent in western Europe over recent years, driven by changes in awareness and behaviour and increases... more
+A similar but less marked reduction in demand is apparent in western Europe over recent years, driven... more

 Water pollution and excessive water use are still harming ecosystems, which are indispensable to Europe’s food, energy, and water supplies.
 To maintain water ecosystems, farming, planning, energy and transport sectors need to actively engage in managing water within sustainable limits.